Past Exhibit: Trains of Tempe (2017)

 The introduction of rail service to the area resulted in a transformation of Tempe and the Salt River Valley.
 The ability to move people and goods in vast quantities resulted in community growth, increased prosperity and significant change.
 The themes of transportation and transformation are core to this exhibit.

-On view will be panels with photographs and an overview of the train history of Tempe, special topics focused on bridges, special trains, stations and train companies that operated in Tempe.
-A number of artifacts related to trains are on display, some from the museum collection, others from the Arizona Railway Museum in Chandler and from private collectors.
+The exhibit consisted of information panels with photographs that featured an overview of the train history of Tempe.
+Special topic panels focused on bridges, special trains, stations and train companies that operated in Tempe.
+A number of artifacts related to trains are were display, some from the museum collection, others from the Arizona Railway Museum in Chandler and from private collectors.

-In addition to all the cool items to see in the Changing Exhibits gallery, there will be "Train Stories" in the Community Room.
+In addition to the GIS Map, there are a number of short videos of available on-line .
 Learn about a train robbery, Prisoners of War, the mule-drawn Goodwin Trolley and more in this interesting panel exhibit featuring newspaper accounts and photographs.

 This exhibition was produced in partnership with Arizona Railway Museum.
 It was made possible through the support of the City of Tempe, Tempe Historical Society and AZ Humanities.